 Just watch any vices or bad habits you have on these tough days.
 Don’t let them run the show.
 Get your groove back, remember the big picture and get yourself motivated again.

-If you do find yourself with some free time, do something constructive like read, write in your journal (very therapeutic) or spend time on your favorite hobby.
+If you do find yourself with some free time, do something constructive like reading, write in your journal (very therapeutic) or spend time on your favorite hobby.
 Stay busy and stay learning.

 This is one situation where knowing yourself is really important.
-Knowing your personality, the way you deal with setbacks and challenges, the way you keep yourself optimistic and positive all comes into play.
+Knowing your personality, the way you deal with setbacks and challenges, the way you keep yourself optimistic and positive all come into play.

 Perhaps you are a person who is always cheery and takes everything in their stride.
 Perhaps you are someone who struggles with setbacks a little more.
 Neither is right or wrong and I am not suggesting you try to be someone you are not.